 Thousands of tramadol overdose cases arrive at emergency medical centers every year, and hundreds more are seeking treatment for tramadol addiction.
 And just like the rising death toll from OxyContin abuse, a significant number of people are dying from tramadol overdoses.

 So far, tramadol hasn’t equaled the destruction caused by OxyContin addiction and abuse, but there are indications that it could.
-OxyContin addiction has skyrocketed across the country, and has killed so many innocent people there is even a public grass-roots movement to ban OxyContin.
+OxyContin addiction has skyrocketed across the country, and has killed many innocent people.

 Could tramadol abuse possibly equal OxyContin abuse?

 OxyContin is a time release formulation of the opioid oxycodone which is a favorite with serious opioid abusers because they can crush the pill to defeat the time release mechanism.
 Once it is crushed, they can snort it or shoot it up, and get the instant euphoria of heroin.

 Don’t forget that OxyContin is essentially legal heroin, and in the Appalachians it is nicknamed “hillbilly heroin”.